selevinia/spring-data-tarantool/README.md

 </dependencies>
 ```

 ## Examples
-[Examples repository](https://github.com/selevinia/spring-data-tarantool-examples) contains example projects that explain specific features in more detail.See more examples in the module tests.
+[Examples repository](https://github.com/selevinia/spring-data-tarantool-examples) contains example projects that explain specific features in more detail.
+See more examples in the module tests.

 ## License